beejjorgensen/cs344_curriculum/week08/project-8.md

 ## Extensions

-* A real allocation system would, upon finding out there wasn't enough memory for a user's request, call `sbrk()` again to make enough free space, thus increasing the heap size as needed.
+* A real allocation system would, upon finding out there wasn't enough memory for a user's request, call `mmap()` again to make enough free space, thus increasing the heap size as needed.

 <!-- Rubric